jclement/garageberrypi/README.md

 <img src="http://d.pr/i/6pxp+">

-The `start` script automatically uses `gpio-admin` to export the two pins.
+The `start` script automatically uses `gpio-admin` to export the two pins so that the `pi` user can access them (also attaches internal pull-down to PIN 4).

 The door switch is a sketchy contact switch made out of coat hanger and pipe strapping like so: